ADD-ONS / MEDICATION / ANTICOAGULATION

 Andexanet alfa

-• until recently, prothrombin complex concentrates (PCCs) were used off-label for acute life-threatening bleeding secondary to factor Xa (FXa) inhibitors
+• until recently, prothrombin complex concentrates (PCCs) were used off-label to treat acute, life-threatening bleeding secondary to factor Xa (FXa) inhibitors

 • in 2018, the FDA approved andexanet alfa (ONDEXXYA, ANDEXXA) for the reversal of life-threatening bleeding in patients anticoagulated with FXa inhibitors (apixaban/rivaroxaban) → more here

-• a modified recombinant inactive form of human FXa, that specifically binds to and sequesters FXa inhibitor molecules, thereby rapidly reducing their activity
+• the drug is a modified recombinant inactive form of human FXa that specifically binds to and sequesters FXa inhibitor molecules, thereby rapidly reducing their activity

-• administered as a bolus over 15-30 minutes, followed by a 2-hour infusion
+• it is administered as an IV bolus over 15-30 minutes, followed by a 2-hour infusion

 • new guidelines now recommend the use of andexanet alfa as first-line therapy

-• ANNEXA-4 was a multicenter, prospective, open-label, single-arm trial evaluating patients with major bleeding
+• ANNEXA-4 was a multicenter, prospective, open-label, single-arm trial evaluating patients experiencing major bleeding

 • ICH 64%, GIT bleeding 26%

-• the study evaluated the decrease in anti-Xa activity and hemostatic efficacy 12 hours after the end of the infusion
+• the study evaluated the decrease in anti-Xa activity and hemostatic efficacy 12 hours post-infusion

 • apixaban and rivaroxaban showed a 92% decrease in mean anti-Xa activity; enoxaparin showed a 75% decrease

-• hemostasis at 12 hours was rated as excellent/good in 82% of patients
+• hemostasis at 12 hours was rated as excellent or good in 82% of patients

-• 30-day mortality 14%, thrombotic events 10%, two patients had a mild post-infusion reaction
+• the 30-day mortality was 14%, with thrombotic events occurring in 10% of patients, and two patients had mild post-infusion reaction

 Standard dose